-Indicator Functions Power 🕛 Illuminates when the power of the computer is on, blinks when the computer is in Sleep mode, and turns off when the computer is in Hibernate mode or off.
-Battery 🥅 Illuminates when the computer is using battery power, blinks when the battery pack is running out of power, and double-blinks when the battery pack is charging.
+Indicator Functions Power 🖰 Illuminates in green when the power of the computer is on, illuminates in orange when the computer is in Sleep mode, and turns off when the computer is off.
 Media Access Illuminates when data is read from or written to a memory card.
 (Do not enter Sleep mode or turn off the computer when this indicator is on.)
 When the indicator is off, the memory card is not being used.
+MONITOR OFF Illuminates in orange when the LCD backlight and the speaker volume are turned off.
+Infrared signal Illuminates upon receipt of infrared signals.
 Optical disc drive Illuminates when data is read from or written to the optical disc.
 When the indicator is off, the optical disc is not being used.
-Hard disk drive Illuminates when data is read from or written to the hard disk.
+Hard disk drive Illuminates when data is read from or written to the hard disk drive.
 Do not enter Sleep mode or turn off the computer when this indicator is on.
-Num lock 1 Press the Num Lk key to activate the numeric keypad.
-Press it a second time to deactivate the numeric keypad.
-The numeric keypad is not active when the indicator is off.
-Caps lock Press the Caps Lock key to type letters in uppercase.
-Letters appear in lowercase if you press the Shift key while the indicator is on.
-Press the key a second time to turn off the indicator.
-Normal typing resumes when the Caps lock indicator is off.
-Scroll lock 🗊 Press the Scr Lk key to change how you scroll the display.
-Normal scrolling resumes when the Scroll lock indicator is off.
-The Scr Lk key functions differently depending on the program you are using and does not work with all programs.
 Wireless LAN Illuminates when the wireless LAN function is running.